TheophilusMauriz/APEXTECH-ANALYSIS-REPORT/README.md

 9. Find Customers Who Have Spent the Most in a Single Transaction

-10. Provide data-driven recommendations for Sony Inc and other global electronic retailers to improve sales and future generation of revenue that would improve the companies overall productivity in coming years.
+10. Provide data-driven recommendations for Apextech and other global electronic retailers to improve sales and future generation of revenue that would improve the companies overall productivity in coming years.

 5 datasets was used for this analysis.